casajarm/plsql-formatter-chrome-extension-monaco/README.md

 # plsql-formatter-chrome-extension-monaco
+ So that you can format your APEX SQL and PLSQL code here is a

  Chrome extension to inject plsql formatter module into pages hosting a Monaco code editor

  To use as a Chrome extension